GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/04-dataGovOperatingModel.md

 8. Data that are interpretable—the semantics to be encoded in meta-data and other semantic systems [^1]

 **Models and Data Visualizations**

 9. Modelling procedures are reproducible
 10. Data lineage is traced to ensure that all data procedures are replicable, to ensure that data is not replicated, to help with data quality and updates, and to keep track of which versions of data are used in publications
+11. Data visualizations and dashboards are served on GBADs servers, use data from the GBADs Knowledge Engine (GBADs data sources), and link to metadata and methods

+Data governance procedures and processes are crucial to fulfill the goals, to create a system that is FAIR(S), and to ensure that data processes, publications, and models are reproducible.
+Each goal has its own processes that require unique technological tools and individual (human) responsibilities from the Informatics theme, and others using and creating data models in GBADs.
+The GBADs governance structure (Working Groups) provide a vantage point for understanding where responsibility lies in the data governance operating structure.

 <!--
 From FAIR to FAIRS